This book was fun! I was

 “Two,” she said.
 “A sidewalk table please.
 He smokes.”

 Uma permitted one eyebrow to fall and curled his lip.
-“This way,” he oozed, and led them outside.
+“This

 She smiled at him as they sat.